 Two weeks later, on February 22nd, the Ferndale and Hilton Estates were offered for sale.
-Hilton Estate was the land once owned by S. B. Myer accessible by what is now The Mount Dandenong Tourist Road and Hilton Road.
+Hilton Estate was the land once owned by S. B. Myer accessible by what in 2022 is The Mount Dandenong Tourist Road and Hilton Road.

 The properties were passed in.
-The highest bid for the all the property was £5,750, and for the house with 32 acres was £3,750.
-The Hilton Estate of 22 acres was also passed in at £550.
+The highest bid for the property was 5,750 pounds, and for the house with 32 acres was 3,750 pounds.
+The Hilton Estate of 22 acres was also passed in at 550 pounds.